-Cherries, among other healthy foods might be good for us.
-We live in the times in which our health takes priority amid all the challenges that we are faced with one of them being the corona virus which has impacted the world in a way that is unprecedented.
+Cherries, among other healthy foods is thought to be good for us.
+We live in the times in which our health takes priority amid all the challenges that we are facing due to corona virus which has invaded our lives in a way that is unprecedented.

-If at any point we have taken our health for granted, we cannot afford to do that any longer since we are faced with this pandemic which might become a constant threat for as long as the solution is not yet developed.
+If at any point we have taken our health for granted, we cannot afford to do so any longer.
+Healthy living matters.
+If anything this pandemic has made us realise that.

 Experts have long been advocating the benefits of eating fruits and vegetables as they are packed with nutrients and bioactive compounds.